 Another relatively simple way to retrofit your property for energy savings is by upgrading appliances and fixtures to more energy-efficient models.
 When you’re ready to replace your refrigerator, washer and dryer, water heater, or other appliance, look for the ENERGY STAR label—a surefire sign that a product is energy-efficient.

 You can also replace smaller fixtures, such as light bulbs, for savings that will add up over time.
-An ENERGY STAR-certified bulb uses 90 percent less energy than other bulbs and last 15 to 25 times as long, reducing energy costs and the frequency with which you have to buy lightbulbs.
+An ENERGY STAR-certified bulb uses 90 percent less energy than other bulbs and can last up to 30 times longer than an incandescent bulb, reducing energy costs and the frequency with which you have to buy lightbulbs.

 Next time that a bulb burns out, consider replacing it with an LED one with an ENERGY STAR label.
 You could also install dimmers and smart sensors that turn lighting on and off at certain times of the day, or switch them on if they detect motion.